Ryan Coisson: Building Wealth and Managing Risk

 05:32.26 – Ryan Coisson

-Yeah, and again think about what you know in the long term.
+Yeah, and again, think about what you know in the long term.
 What’s driving markets often is fundamentals.
-You know, corporate earnings.
-You know these sorts of things.
+You know, corporate earnings, these sorts of things.
 The market is going to be a forward pricing mechanism.
 So it’s pricing things out well into the future often.
-You know twelve eighteen months um there’s going to be gaps within the market that are undervalued overvalued type situations but in the short term right often.
+12 – 18 months, there’s going to be gaps within the market that are undervalued overvalued type situations, but in the short term right often.
 What’s really driving the market is expectation sentiment right?
-If there is a big belief that.
-Um, said statement from you know the fed chair or something is going to weigh on the economy even more you’ll see the market move dramatically, you know when we’ve had different presidencies.
-We’ve seen a tweet you know cause the market to completely shift in relation to tariffs in China.
-Emotion that sort of overall sentiment fear greed sort of drives the market in the short term but in the long term think more fundamentals corporate earnings and things like that.
-So when you have an asset class that doesn’t have corporate earnings doesn’t have any sort of these general fundamentals and you’re betting on this overarching storyline and really.
-In my opinion.
-Um, the main storyline for a cryptocurrency like bitcoin which is what this was in reference to is that this is one of adoption right?
-So the more adoption there is to that asset class the valuer and stronger that asset class sort of becomes.
-Um.
+If there is a big belief that, said statement from the fed chair, or something is going to weigh on the economy even more you’ll see the market move dramatically, When we’ve had different presidencies.
+We’ve seen a tweet cause the market to completely shift in relation to tariffs in China.
+Emotion that sort of overall sentiment fear greed sort of drives the market in the short term but in the long term, think more fundamentals, corporate earnings and things like that.

-During that period of time.
-There was generally negative sentiment about the asset class and the validity as the story has continued to develop now a couple years later we see etfs being approved for that asset class.
-We see.
-You know, kind of shaking out continued shaking out of bad actors within that space.
+We see, kind of shaking out, continued shaking out of bad actors within that space.
 We see continued development of ah institutional development or institutional capital.
-You know being deployed to there where you have you know, pension up.
-There’s a pension fund recently.
-That came out and said that they had deployed $100000000 into the blackrock ah bitcoin Etf right?
-That adds a ton of validity to that particular space and you know with that adoption.
-1 of the things.
-Um, as someone who believes that that category of investment is an asymmetric bet.
-Um, I’m not going to bet against wall street especially when it comes to wall street being motivated to make money off of fees and now they have a very very easy way for them to make money off the fees which is managing your money through the Etf.
+Being deployed to there where you have, pension up.
+There’s a pension fund recently that came out and said that they had deployed 100 million dollars into the Blackrock Bitcoin ETF right?
+That adds a ton of validity to that particular space and with that adoption.
+One of the things, as someone who believes that category of investment is an asymmetric bet.
+I’m not going to bet against wall street especially when it comes to wall street being motivated to make money off of fees and now they have a very very easy way for them to make money off the fees, which is managing your money through the ETF.

 Eventually, there will be other ways as well.
 But when you’ve got folks like you know Larry Fink behind Black Rock driving forward I think that that continued adoption curve is going to just accelerate.